 - Use additional Libraries to organize these licensed fonts by Project, Organization, Product or Customer names.

-5. Font Name(s) - (Not Common)
+6. Font Name(s) - (Not Recommended)

 - Use the fonts name(s) to create a naming convention for your font files.
 This can help you quickly identify and locate specific fonts using an alphabetical list